Hypothyroidism In Dogs

 Which tests are used to diagnose Hypothyroidism?

 Since symptoms are not specific, it is important to confirm a diagnosis before treating.
 Symptoms of hypothyroidism could be due to another condition, so other tests may be required to obtain a reliable diagnosis.
 Initially, a general blood screen including thyroid hormone levels (T4) may be performed.
 This helps to screen for other conditions, as well as assessing overall thyroid hormone levels.
-It is important to note that thyroid levels can artificially lowered by other disease, so the next step is to test levels of thyroid stimulating hormone (TSH).
+It is important to note that thyroid levels can be artificially lowered by other disease, so the next step is to test levels of thyroid stimulating hormone (TSH).
 If the thyroid is truly underactive, T4 levels will be low whilst TSH levels will be high.

 Uncommonly, T4 and TSH levels do not confirm hypothyroidism in a patient where no other cause for symptoms can be found.
 In these cases, it may be necessary to repeat the tests 4-6 weeks later.
 Rarely, we have to do additional tests, such as measuring free-T4 (the metabolically active fraction of the hormone) or thyroid autoantibodies.
 Some medications can affect thyroid hormone levels, so occasionally these may need to be stopped for a short period before thyroid tests are performed.